greggrosicki/Seasonality/README.md

 Analysis code for the manuscript:

-> **Age Moderates Seasonal Variation in Cardiac Autonomic Function: A Wearable Study of 16,415 Adults.**
+> **Age Moderates Seasonal Variation in Cardiac Autonomic Function: A Year-Long Wearable Study of 16,415 U.S. Adults.**

 This repository contains the analysis script used to characterize seasonal variation in resting heart rate (RHR) and heart rate variability (HRV) in a cohort of U.S. adults using